 - failing to disburse funds

 - delaying the close of a mortgage loan to increase fees, costs and interest

 - failing to comply with federal laws

 Ultimately, the principal must reimburse the surety for all damages paid out.

 Kentucky mortgage loan broker bonds remain continuous unless the surety chooses to cancel the bond.
 For cancellation, the surety must send a written cancellation notice to the commissioner 30 days prior to the effective cancellation date.

 All Kentucky bonds are subject to a state-imposed 1.8% surcharge.

-How to become a mortgage loan broker in Kentucky
+How to become a licensed mortgage loan broker in Kentucky

 Many states have their own surety bond requirements for mortgage professionals.
 This means mortgage professionals who work in several states often have multiple surety bonds.
 Use the map below to learn more about mortgage bonds in other states.